mpokorny/mpims/README.md

 ### libmpims

-Library for reading and writing (uniform) MS data columns using MPI-IO.
+Library for reading and writing (uniform) MS main table data using MPI-IO.

 ### reader-test